 Seek support: In addition to helping your loved one find a treatment center or hospital, it is also important to remember that you have needs as well.
 Look into support groups in your area that can help offer you support and allow you to process your own emotions.

-Why Seek Inpatient Treatment for ADHD?
+Why Seek Help for ADHD